STLab-UniFI/oreo-tool/README.md

 1. Clone the repository
    - `git clone https://github.com/LeonardoScommegna/oreo-tool.git`

-#### Setup OREO with Toy App

-In order to provide an exemplary setup, this repository includes Toy App, a simple web application.

-To build and run the project you will need Maven and an application server.
-In particular, during the experiment we used Maven version 3.8.7 and WildFly version 26.1.0.Final as application server.

-To launch the experiment no further configurations are required and you can directly run OREO following the instructions in the dedicated section.

-#### Setup OREO with an external application

-1. Copy directories `beanTimelineManager` and the `timeLine` from `/code/src/main/java/` of this project to the source directory of the application you want to observe with OREO.
+2. Copy the directories `beanTimelineManager` and `timeLine` from `/oreo_code/src/main/java/` of this project to the source directory of the application you want to observe with OREO.
 If the application is managed with maven the default path is  `/src/main/java/`.
-2. Add the following dependencies in the `pom.xml` of the target application:
+3. Add the following dependencies in the `pom.xml` of the target application:
 ```
 <dependency>
   	<groupId>javax.enterprise</groupId>